DataDog/datadog-pgo/README.md

 3. Increase the time range to 1 week to make sure you see all profiles.

 Please note that the profile retention is 7 days.
 If you're interested in the use case of retaining pgo profiles for longer, please let us know by opening an github issue on this repo.

+### How can I provide feedback?

+Just open a GitHub issue on this repository.
+We're happy to hear from you!